WHY WE GIVE

 The nonprofits we give to provide:

-- Backpacks filled with essential items to children entering foster care
+- New backpacks filled with essential items for children entering foster care

-- Organize & run FREE clothing and donation centers for children in foster care along with reunified families❤
+- Organize & run FREE clothing and donation centers for children in foster care.
+These donation centers are also open to children who have been reunified with birth families who are still in vulnerable situations❤

-- Provide support to foster and adoptive families via meals, services, support groups
+- Provide support to foster and adoptive families via meals, services, support groups, baby formula/diapers, essential items

-- Provide free tickets to games, camps and family-friendly outings to help foster children connect and feel loved and a sense of belonging
+- Provide free tickets to games, camps and family-friendly outings to help foster children connect, feel loved, and give them a sense of belonging

-- Create professional videos for children who need adopting out of foster care to help them find their forever homes
+- Create professional videos for children who need adopting out of foster care to help them find their forever families

-- Help teens aging out of the foster care system to become successfull adults
+- Help teens aging out of the foster care system to become successful and independent adults

 Our Giving Partners are the nonprofits who receive 50% of our profits.
 They are listed below along with some information about what they do and how they help foster children: